(I'm Not Your) Steppin' Stone: Monkees version

 The Monkees' version is featured in the "romp" segments of several episodes of the group's television series.
 It has also been heard in episodes of shows such as The Queen's Gambit and Zoo.

 Other versions

 The song has been covered by many artists.
 Among the more notable is Modern Rocketry's version in 1983, which reached number 7 on the U.S. Hot Dance/Disco chart, and PJ & Duncan's version in 1996, which reached number 11 on the UK Singles Chart.
-The punk bands the Sex Pistols, State of Alert, The Trashmen, The Queers, and Minor Threat have also recorded versions of the song.
-It was also covered by Fereydoon Foroughi with different Persian lyrics in a song titled "Hoqqe" (حقه), also known as "Mashti Mashalla" or "Mashdi Mashalla".
+A baggy version by The Farm was popular in clubs in 1990 and eventually reached number 58 in the UK.
+The punk bands Sex Pistols, State of Alert, the Queers, and Minor Threat also recorded versions of the song.
+It was also covered by Fereydoon Foroughi with Persian lyrics in a song titled "Hoqqe" (حقه), also known as "Mashti Mashalla" or "Mashdi Mashalla".